cleph01/it-active-directory-azure/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 1. Setup Infrastructure:
-    - Azure Resource Group, Virtual Network, and Network Security Group configuration
-    - Deploy two Azure Virtual Machines: Windows Server 2022 (Domain Controller) and Windows 10 (Client)
+    * **Created an Azure Resource Group** to organize all project resources for simplified management.
+    * **Configured a Virtual Network (VNet)** with a defined address space to establish a private network in Azure.
+    * **Configured a Network Security Group (NSG)** to control inbound and outbound network traffic for security.
+    * **Deployed a Windows Server 2022 Virtual Machine** to serve as the Active Directory Domain Controller.
+    * **Deployed a Windows 10 Virtual Machine** to act as a domain-joined client for testing.

 2. Configure Active Directory:
-    - Install and configure Active Directory Domain Services (AD DS) on the Windows Server 2022 VM
+    * **Installed Active Directory Domain Services (AD DS) role** on the Windows Server 2022 VM.
-    - Create and promote the server to a domain controller
-    - Modify DNS settings to static instead of dynamic
+    * **Promoted the Windows Server 2022 VM to a Domain Controller**, establishing the Active Directory domain.
+    * **Configured the Domain Controller's IP address to be static** for reliable DNS and domain services.

 3. Integrate Client Machine and User Management:
-    - Join Windows 10 client VM to Domain
+    * **Joined the Windows 10 client VM to the newly created Active Directory domain.**
-    - Configure IPV4 settings to point to Domain Controller for DNS instead of Azure's DNS
-    - Create users, groups, and organizational units (OUs) within Active Directory
-    - Verify user authentication and group policy.
+    * **Configured the client VM's IPv4 DNS settings** to point to the Domain Controller's static private IP address, ensuring proper domain resolution.
+    * **Created Organizational Units (OUs)** (_ADMINS, _EMPLOYEES, _CLIENT) to organize domain objects.
+    * **Created domain user accounts** with varying permissions within the OUs.
+    * **Created security groups** to manage user access to resources.
+    * **Verified domain user authentication** by logging into the client VM with domain credentials.
+    * **Verified basic Group Policy application** (this will be expanded in later steps).

 <h2>Deployment and Configuration Steps</h2>

 ### 1. Create a Resource Group:

-- Create a new Azure Resource Group to contain all resources
+- **Created a new Azure Resource Group** named appropriately to contain all project-related Azure resources.

 <p>
 <img width="1118" alt="image" src="https://github.com/user-attachments/assets/29b297df-862f-4a0c-a9da-35ef2f72dd14" />